webwithaman/portfolio-using-only-html/README.md

-# portfolio-using-only-html5
+# portfolio-using-only-html
-This is a simple Portfolio website created using only HTML5..
+This is a simple Portfolio website created using only HTML.